ahmadbinshafiq/d3_charts_django/README.md

 If you want to use a different database, you can update the `POSTGRES_CONNECTION_STRING` in the `.env` file.

-1. Create a virtual environment and activate it:
+1. (Optional) Create a virtual environment and activate it:

 ```bash
 python3 -m venv venv